OzzyCosmo/Gemma-CoT-Deepseek-Distil/README.md

-# Gemma COT Deepseek Distil
+# Gemma CoT Deepseek Distil
 Converting a small Gemma model into a reasoning model with Deepseek CoT traces.